Climate-based broccoli planting guide for Terre Haute, Indiana

 Typical days to maturity 60–75

-Gardeners usually start indoors around February 25 and plant outdoors from about April 1.
+Broccoli is usually started indoors around February 25 and planted outdoors during the normal local window of April 1 to April 15.
 Most varieties need about 60–75 days to reach maturity once they are in the garden.

 Broccoli usually performs comfortably in Terre Haute.
 Gardeners get the most from this climate when they use the margin to improve finish quality rather than merely count on maturity.